drfailov/DRM_Watch_v2/README.md

 ## About project > Photos of device
 I have assembled few watches and using it as my everyday watch.
+My device has battery about 80mAh capacity and works about 5 days for one charge.
+According to my tests, time error can't be noticed in 1 mounth perspective: RTC is very precise.

 Here`s some photos:
 <p align="center">
 <img src="Photos/photo_2022-02-18_12-43-26 (2).jpg" width="150"/> <img src="Photos/photo_2022-02-18_12-43-26.jpg" width="150"/>     <img src="Photos/photo_2022-02-18_12-43-26 (4).jpg" width="150"/>
 <img src="Photos/photo_2022-02-18_12-43-26 (5).jpg" width="150"/> <img src="Photos/photo_2022-02-18_12-43-26 (3).jpg" width="150"/> <img src="Photos/photo_2022-02-18_00-19-38.jpg" width="150"/>